artsy/eigen/docs/testing.md

 - `resolveMostRecentRelayOperation` resolves the query request.
 We use it after rendering a component that has relay requests.
 Your rendered component makes a request and we use this function in tests to resolve it.
 Example file: [Inbox.tests.tsx](https://github.com/artsy/eigen/blob/c96dd0807555d69ca2e8655dc68085276d249080/src/app/Containers/Inbox.tests.tsx)

-> ℹ️ Note: There might be some cases that you would want to use `flushPromiseQueue` after that, in order to wait for the request to be resolved.
-> Use it only if, after resolving, the request returns the suspense fallback component, and not the component.
-[Add example here]

 - `rejectMostRecentRelayOperation` for example if network is off / bad / you have a server error.
 Example: [FollowArtistLink.tests.tsx](https://github.com/artsy/eigen/blob/cfcdd1429732ea04dc26134e1bf4a4d4cb96f16e/src/app/Scenes/Artwork/Components/FollowArtistLink.tests.tsx)

 - `flushPromiseQueue` This is a hack - try to avoid it if possible.